SbastianGarzon/sea_level_indicators_and_models/README.md

 # A methodology to compare sea-level indicators and sea-level models

 This repository contains the code used to compile my thesis dissertation for the M.Sc Geoinformatics at the University of Münster during winter semester 2021/22.
+This document uses the [`oxforddown`](https://github.com/ulyngs/oxforddown) template for `R Markdown` published by Ulrik Lyngs.
 Prof. Pebesma (Institute of Geoinformatics - University of Münster) and Prof. Rovere (University of Venice) supervised the project.

 # Reproducibility